You might think it would be difficult to make your traditional stuffing for Thanksgiving gluten-free. However, it's actually not difficult at all.

 Regardless of your needs, this list should provide some good ideas for gluten-free Thanksgiving stuffing.
 Once you add the spices and bake the turkey, it's quite possible that your guests will never even notice the stuffing isn't based on "traditional" gluten bread.

-This traditional dressing, from About.com's Guide to Gluten-Free Cooking, tastes just like stuffing ought to taste.
+This traditional dressing, from About.com's Expert on Gluten-Free Cooking, tastes just like stuffing ought to taste.
 It combines gluten-free bread (use the recommended rosemary bread, or just plain GF bread cubes), eggs, butter, fresh herbs and onions.

 This is a fairly complex recipe (for stuffing, that is), and it takes some time to pull together.
 Just remember to use a gluten-free chicken broth (either make your own or use pre-made bouillon cubes, which come in handy as gluten-free Thanksgiving ingredients).

-If you're interested in making a less traditional, more unusual stuffing, this wild rice stuffing recipe from About.com's Guide to Home Cooking might fit the bill.
+If you're interested in making a less traditional, more unusual stuffing, this wild rice stuffing recipe from About.com's Expert on Home Cooking might fit the bill.
 It combines wild rice, sausage, mushrooms, cranberries and walnuts into a truly flavorful stuffing.

-To make this recipe gluten-free, you'll need to buy gluten-free sausage if you can't find GF pork sausage, you can substitute Applegate Farms' Sweet Italian Sausage, which is gluten-free.
-You'll also need to double-check your wild rice package once or twice, I've found wild rice mixes that have included gluten grains in them.
+To make this recipe gluten-free, you'll need to buy gluten-free sausage — if you don't already have a favorite brand, check out my list here: Gluten-Free Sausage.
+You'll also need to double-check your wild rice package — once or twice, I've found wild rice mixes that have included gluten grains in them.

 If you've already got the stale cornbread, plus a few ordinary bread crumbs, this recipe shouldn't take you too long to pull together.
-Just make sure your dried spices are gluten-free (I prefer McCormick's brand), and to use a gluten-free chicken broth (many stores offer gluten-free options, or you can use bouillon cubes).
+Just make sure your dried spices are gluten-free (my Gluten-Free Spices article will give you the safest alternatives), and to use a gluten-free chicken broth (many stores offer gluten-free options, or you can use gluten-free bouillon cubes).